Click a flag for an approximate translation.

 What is also noticeable and important from these tables is the way that other indicators that also are impacted indirectly by corruption matter: examples include tax regulation, inefficient government bureaucracy and poor work ethic.

 There are likely to be good groups in your country who can do a diagnosis of corruption vulnerabilities in your Ministry: commission one of them.
-Or, your own staff are usually well aware of the corruption issues.
+Your own staff are also usually well aware of the corruption issues.
 You can ask a group of them to develop the spectrum of the problems and their relative importance.
 They can use some of the guidance available in this website.

 1.3.1 Business associations